MontiCore/montiarc/docs/component/Decomposition.md

 Generic component types require type arguments that define the type of variables and messages they handle.
 The number of type arguments needed and potential typing restrictions are defined by the component type declaration.
-Type arguments must be provided with the subcomponent declaration.
+Type arguments must be provided with the subcomponent declaration alongside the component type in angle brackets (`< >`).
 A subcomponent declaration with type arguments looks like

 ```